Prashanth95507/Tailwind-wesite/README.md

 This project is free to use for learning and personal development.
-By Prashanth Saravanan can be accessed with the URL and socials where you can see my walkthrough on the project https://prashanth95507.github.io/Tailwind-wesite/
+By Prashanth Saravanan can be accessed with the URL and socials where you can see my walkthrough on the project <br>
+https://prashanth95507.github.io/Tailwind-wesite/

 https://www.linkedin.com/in/prashanth-saravanan-407782372